-The goal of the workers compensation system is to make sure that an employee who is injured at work receives appropriate medical care, compensation for lost wages relating to the on-the-job injury, and, if necessary, retraining and rehabilitation benefits, so as to be able to return to the workforce.
-When workers are killed on the job, members of the workers' families are ordinarily eligible for death benefits.
+The goal of the workers compensation system is to make sure that somebody who is injured at work receives appropriate medical care, lost wages relating to the on-the-job injury, and, if necessary, retraining and rehabilitation, so as to be able to return to the workforce.
+When workers are killed on the job, members of the workers' families are ordinarily eligible for benefits.

 There are some special federal laws that provide additional protection to certain classes of worker:

 The Jones Act (The Merchant Marine Act) provides seamen with the ability to seek benefits known as "maintenance and cure" when they are injured as a result of their employer's negligence while working on U.S.-flagged vessels.

 The Federal Employment Liability Act (FELA) makes railroads engaged in interstate commerce liable to employees, where the employees' injuries result from the railroad's negligence.